cadeinc/cadeinc.github.io/Skolem-Award.md

 * CADE-14 (1997): Hantao Zhang - SATO: An Efficient Propositional Prover.
 * CADE-9 (1988): Alan Bundy - The Use of Explicit Plans to Guide Inductive Proofs.
 * CADE-8 (1986): Leo Bachmair and Nachum Dershowitz - Commutation, Transformation, and Termination.
-* CADE-2 (1976) and CADE-3 (1977) considered jointly: Zohar Manna and Richard Waldinger - The Automatic Synthesis of Recursive Programs. which was a landmark in the development of foundations for research in deductive program synthesis
+* CADE-2 (1976) and CADE-3 (1977) considered jointly: Zohar Manna and Richard Waldinger - The Automatic Synthesis of Recursive Programs. (presented at CADE-3).
 * CADE-0 (1968) and CADE-1 (1975) considered jointly: Nicolaas Govert de Bruijn - The Mathematical Language AUTOMATH, its Usage, and Some of its Extensions (presented at CADE-0).

 ------------------------